destel/rill/README.md

 ## Example Usage
-Consider an example application that loads users from an API concurrently, updates their status to active and saves them back.
+Consider an example application that loads users from an API concurrently, updates their status to active and saves them back, while controlling the level of concurrency for each operation.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-package)